i0466lt/mustang_streamer/README.md

 # Mustang Streamer logo

 Yes, I love Deftones.
 The horse on the logo comes from the album ***white pony***.
 I've used as part of this useless/non-commercial/diy/copyleft project.
-(Chino, if you disagree please drop me a mail)
+(Chino, if you disagree please drop me a mail!)

-If you want to make more background image youu find the logo under... the `logo` folder.
+If you want to make more background images you'll find the logo under... the `logo` folder.

 # TO-DO

 - Much to do!!
+- What to do with a short press.
+Wake up display?

 ### Version 0.2
 - Added background new image for idle screen